GoogleCloudPlatform/functions-framework-dotnet/docs/examples.md

 ## SimpleEventFunction

 The [SimpleEventFunction](../examples/Google.Cloud.Functions.Examples.SimpleEventFunction)
-function is the result of creating a new Cloud Event function via the template using the following command line:
+function is the result of creating a new CloudEvent function via the template using the following command line:

 ```sh